 Montreal’s Seedy Weekend is our annual seed sale and exchange at the Montreal Botanical Gardens.
 Includes three days of speakers and presentations.
 Attendees gain access to quality organic and heirloom seeds from local producers and benefit from an increased knowledge of urban agriculture practices and initiatives in Quebec.

-Volunteer at our annual event or participate in our collective gardens where we plant, grow, and collect heirloom vegetables, herbs, and their seeds.
+Volunteer at our annual event, or become a member of our collective gardens where we plant, grow, and collect heirloom vegetables, herbs, and their seeds.

 For more information contact Lauren Pochereva.